 But it can be difficult to find one of these pieces that fit well and doesn't have a big, obvious, and uncomfortable pocket.
 Clever Travel Companion is a place to look for pickpocket-proof clothing.
 It has a wide range of clothes, from underwear to T-shirts to vests.

 Conventional wisdom says that one of the best ways to stay safe when you're traveling is to behave exactly how you would at home and not looking like you're on vacation.
 That means wearing jeans and a T-shirt instead of travel-specific clothing, not carrying a guidebook around with you, and doing your best to look confident, even when you're lost.
 If you don't look like the locals, this will at least give the impression that you know what you're doing and know how the city works.
 And if you look like you're lost and confused, you immediately become a target for scammers and pick-pockets.

 Money belts?
 They shatter the illusion that you're not a tourist.

 As soon as you start rummaging around in one, it shows that you're not confident and you're not from around there.
 It shows that you're paranoid and nervous about where you are, which immediately pegs you as a tourist.
 Do you think the locals or expats wear money belts as they walk around, too?

-Those that have been held up on the street?
-The first thing the attacker did was lift up their shirt and search for a money belt.
-You'd likely be okay with a belt rather than a pouch, but know that the attackers are well-aware that such things exist.
-They're no longer a secret way to conceal cash -- instead, they're the first place people look when they're looking to rob you.
+South America is one of the least safe places for tourists to visit, and they are commonly robbed.
+It's been reported by those who were held up on the street that the first thing the attacker did was lift up their shirt and search for a money belt.
+You'd likely be OK with a belt rather than a pouch, but know that the attackers are well-aware that such things exist.
+They're no longer a secret way to conceal cash; instead, they're the first place people look when they're looking to rob you.

-So, what should you do instead?
+So what should you do instead?